eoas-ubc/eoas-ubc.github.io/docs/fix-list.md

 ## Updates, additions & corrections

-* The [faculty training](facultydev.md) page needs work.
-The perspective is training as a project outcome.
 * The [teaching with dashboards ...](tut-teachwith-dashboards.md) page needs updating.
   * Include a framework (maybe a template) for use.
 E.g. activity components such as "fosters questioning", "provides meaningful context", include anticipated time to complete, game-ify? etc.
   * reference "Fidelity of Implementation" when discussing dashboards, JNBs, questioning strategies (PrairieLearn, etc.), Open Ed.
 Resources, and so on.
 Google it for refs.
 [Here is one from 2017](https://www.lifescied.org/doi/10.1187/cbe.16-03-0113).
 * ToDo for PA?
   * Revisit first-year accomplishments, including [md2canvas](https://github.com/eoas-ubc/md2canvas), AL's tutorials, and others.
 The [projects page](https://github.com/orgs/eoas-ubc/projects/1), and list of repositories may reveal items that need including or summarizing.
 Needs a walk-through with Phil.
   * add to ATSC301 page?
-  * update status on two CMIP dashboards
+  * update status on two CMIP dashboards.

-## Dealing with dasboards
+## Regarding dashboards

 * new / updated dashboards
-  * "ozone" dashboard to the collection.
+  * "**ozone**" dashboard to the collection.
 Maybe envr300 or others can use it?
-  * image annotation app: needs a page, and explanation.
+  * **image annotation app**: needs a page, and explanation.
 Iddo's repo.
 This doesn't really address a specific OCESE goal, but it is an attempt to reproduce the LiterallyCanvas approach with is no longer supported.
 Although it does still work.
 See sketch examples on the EOAS website at 1, 2, 3, and 4.
-  * eosec429 - needs to be demo'd with Roger.
+  * **Ogata Banks**; eosec429 - needs to be demo'd with Roger.
-  * ocgy - Rich P had a suggestion: lines between dots to identify cruises.
+  * **ocgy** - Rich P had a suggestion: lines between dots to identify cruises.
 See email 231120.
 He suggests a student might be able to fix that up.
-  * Add licensing info to each (CC with details).
+  * Add **licensing** info to each (CC with details).
   * remove dashboard feedback links (global temperatures, and maybe others).
 * need a clear statement of responsibility - from Philippe?
 Compstaff?
 And where are documentation, and what permissions are needed?
 * maintenance commitment? add a note to dashboards page to contact help desk with problems?